NicholasCote/cirrus-JupyterHubs/README.md

 - The script assumes a specific repository structure and naming convention.
 Make sure your Argo CD setup matches these assumptions.
 - The ingress host is set to `<name>-jhub.gingmachine`.
 Adjust this in the script if you need a different domain.
-- The destination namespace is hardcoded to "gitops-jhubs".
-Modify this in the script if you use a different namespace.

 Remember to commit the generated files to your repository after running the script.